PhilippW94/mongodb-atlas-demo-cluster-setup/README.md

 * Once the sample data set is loaded, navigate to Realm and create a new application.
   * In **1 Name** give your application a name, e.g. "WorkloadGenerator"
   * In **2 Link your Database** select the previously created database cluster.
-  * In **Advanced Configuration**, select Local and chose the AWS region you deployed your cluster in.
+  * In **Advanced Configuration**, select Local and choose the AWS region you deployed your cluster in. _(If this region is not available in the dropdown, choose the geographically closest one)_
+* Once the app is created, navigate to Triggers.
+ * Click on **Add a Trigger**